clairefro/obsidian-chat-cbt-plugin/README.md

 ## Demo

-Chat with ChatCBT any hour of the day to help reframe your negative thoughts and rewire your reactions to distressful circumstances ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).
+Chat with ChatCBT to help reframe negative thoughts and rewire your reactions to distressful situations ([\*disclaimer](https://github.com/clairefro/obsidian-chat-cbt-plugin#disclaimer)).

-Your conversations are stored in local files on your computer you can use as a diary, or even share with a therapist.
+Your conversations are stored privately in local files on your computer you can use as a diary, or even share with a therapist.
+You can use the reframed thoughts in the summary table as affirmations.
+Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).

 ### Start chatting in a note